By Mariam Msangi – Art in Tanzania internship

 People refer to the staff, salespeople, and those who work for the business.
 People’s decisions are usually centred around customer service – how do you want your employees to be perceived by customers?

-CONCLUSION: Through marketing strategy, it allows the company to oversee from far how it will be moving from the current situation to its desired position.
+CONCLUSION: A marketing strategy enables the company to monitor its progress from a distance as it transitions from its current situation to its desired position.